1920 (film series): 1920 London: Fear Strikes Again (2016)

 After her husband is possessed by an evil spirit, a woman turns to her former lover to perform an exorcism.

 1921 (2018)

 In 1920s England, a pianist enlists the help of a ghost whisperer to cleanse the unclean spirit that is haunting him.

-1920 – Horrors of The Heart (2023)
+1920: Horrors of The Heart (2023)

 The fifth film announced by the makers, it is directed by Krishna Bhatt, written by Mahesh Bhatt and produced by Vikram Bhatt, starring Avika Gor and Randheer Rai.

-1920 – Haunted London (2027)
+1920: Cold Winter (2027)

-The sixth film announced by the makers, it is directed by Vikram Bhatt and Bhushan Patel, written by Vikram Bhatt and Rehsil D'Silva, and produced by Vikram Bhatt, and starring climax death scene of then star cast as and Achint Kaur and Vicky Ahuja and Karan Deol and but this movie has between released on television channels numbers name as Zee Cinema and Set Max. and starrting alive and protected scene of then star cast as Aftab Shivdasani and Sharman Joshi and Rajneesh Duggal and Vishal Karwal and Saurabh Shukla and Anmol Vijay Bhatwal and Tia Bajpai and Meera Chopra and Adah Sharma and Tara Sutaria. and but this movie has between released on television channels numbers name as Zee Cinema and Set Max.
+1920: Cold Winter is the sixth installment in the hit Indian horror franchise created by filmmaker Vikram Bhatt.
+Produced by Anand Pandit, this 3D supernatural thriller serves as a dark and chilling return to the universe's Gothic roots with the tagline "Beware the innocent.
+They hide the darkest evil."